GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |typedef-rtti-StructInfoFlags| replace:: Flags which represent properties of the `StructInfo` object (rtti object which represents structure type).

-.. |structure_annotation-rtti-Context| replace:: Object which holds single daScript Context.
-Context is the result of the simulation of the daScript program.
+.. |structure_annotation-rtti-Context| replace:: Object which holds single Daslang Context.
+Context is the result of the simulation of the Daslang program.

 .. |structure_annotation-rtti-CodeOfPolicies| replace:: Object which holds compilation and simulation settings and restrictions.